 Increasingly they value the intangible things such as belonging, authenticity, sustainability and meaning.
-A development which would not have surprised Maslow.
+It’s a development which would not have surprised Maslow.
 Just before he passed away, he apparently admitted that his famous pyramid was actually upside down.
 The creative human appreciates non-tangible aspects of his life and a sustainable reality much more than material fulfilment.
 In that scenario, material fulfilment is at best a result and less often a goal.
 In a society geared to cooperation, supported by technology, people with the same worries, goals, dreams and beliefs seek each other out.

 People influence each other through social media and together they create new solutions for issues or aspirations they have, like open source software.
-In the marketing literature, the shifting focus from the material to the intangible values are sometimes summarised as a transition to a world in which it is no longer all about the rational (‘the mind’) but increasingly about feelings and emotions (‘the heart and the spirit’).
+In marketing literature, the shifting focus from the material to the intangible values are sometimes summarised as a transition to a world in which it is no longer all about the rational (‘the mind’) but increasingly about feelings and emotions (‘the heart and the spirit’).
 Philip Kotler gave this transition a prominent place in his most recent work.

 You would expect that modern marketers, being the pseudo psychologist that they supposedly are, feel this trend and are exploring it, so that they can better understand the modern customer.

-The product push, based on one-way traffic, in which customers are bombarded with product attributes, in fact dates back to Henry Ford’s one dimensional philosophy (marketing 1.0).
+The product push, based on one-way traffic, in which customers are bombarded with product attributes, in fact dates back to Henry Ford’s one-dimensional philosophy (marketing 1.0).

-Standstill leads to negative results
+Stagnation leads to negative results